gpaumier/gp2/src/articles/2009-06-30 ten-features-that-would-dramatically-improve-wikimedia-commons.rst

 ==================

 #. **Automatic localization**: Websites such as Wikimedia Commons and meta-wiki host content in various languages and have a multilingual audience.
 These multilingual wikis should automagically `detect the locale of the user's browser <http://blog.notanendive.org/post/2008/09/25/I-don-t-spreche-Deutsch-merci-beaucoup>`__ and use it as language of the interface, especially for unregistered users.
 As for users with an account, their browser's locale should be set as the default language in their preferences.
-#. **Usage-centric page layout**: It's all very nice to know that such image is a "retouched picture" or that such diagram was "made using Inkscape".
+#. **Usage-centric page layout**: It's all very nice to know that such image is a "retouched picture" or that such diagram was "made using Inkscape."
 But I think what most of the users want to know is: how to use the picture (in Wikimedia projects or elsewhere) and how to download it (using the best resolution available).
 Many people use the right-click-save-as method to save pictures from the Internet.
 If they do that on Commons, they will only save the low-resolution preview.
 There should be a big button « Download high-res », as well as snippets of code to embed a file with proper attribution.

 Metadata
 ========